JingWei-S/JingWei-S.github.io/_pages/about.md

 You can find my up-to-date CV [here](https://jingwei-s.github.io/files/Resume_JingWei.pdf).

 ### News
+- One paper accepted at CSCW 2022!
+I'm super excited :)
-- Currently working as a HCI intern at Naver AI Lab with [Young-Ho Kim](http://younghokim.net/) till August!
+- Finished my a HCI intern at Naver AI Lab with [Young-Ho Kim](http://younghokim.net/).
 - One paper accepted at CHI 2022!